watticus/WordleReact/README.md

 ### 2. End-to-End Test Automation

 The value of test automation has been proven many times.
-However automation requires known and expected outcomes.
+However, automation requires known and expected outcomes.
 The randomness of the word to be guessed makes automation difficult.
-Sometimes to make automation easier a way to test the project needs to be programmically be added.
+Sometimes to make automation easier a way to test the project needs to be programmatically be added.
 This exercise consists of multiple parts.

 Note: Exercise 1 should be completed first.

 #### 2. Part 1

 Refactor the project from exercise 1.
 To accept a URL Query String named test.
-When the query string test exists the project should use the value of test for the word being guessed.
+When the query string test exists, the project should use the value of test for the word being guessed.
 This way test automation can specify a word to be used for testing

 #### 2. Part 2

 Using your preferred test automation framework, create end-to-end test automation for the project.

+#### 3. Containerization

+TBA